This article originally appeared on VICE Canada.

-As of last season’s end, we were left with an army of the wintery dead traversing past the wall, and towards civilization.
-Our blue terminator The Night King how has a dragon—as if he wasn’t OP enough.
-In defense, the groups of Cersei Lannister (currently sitting on the Iron Throne), Daenerys Targaryen and Jon Snow have made a pact with the shelf-life of week old milk—Cersei can’t be trusted, and Jon himself, who we discovered is half Targaryen, slept with Daenerys, hinting at a new dynasty, continuing GoT’s odd obsession with incest.
+As of last season’s end, we were left with an army of the wintery dead traversing past the wall, and toward civilization.
+Our blue terminator The Night King now has a dragon—as if he wasn’t OP enough.
+In defense, the groups of Cersei Lannister (currently sitting on the Iron Throne), Daenerys Targaryen, and Jon Snow have made a pact with the shelf-life of week old milk—Cersei can’t be trusted, and Jon himself, who we discovered is half Targaryen, slept with Daenerys, hinting at a new dynasty, continuing GoT’s odd obsession with incest.

-With three weeks away from the season premiere, we spoke to some historians for a few hints, because frankly, our feels could all use some time to prepare.
+With three weeks until the season premiere, we spoke to some historians for a few hints, because frankly, our feels could all use some time to prepare.

 Middle Ages historian, novelist, professor at the Citadel College, Charleston, South Carolina.